Ensure you meet minimum qualifications to be a Fish and Wildlife (WDFW) Police Officer.

 - Adult misdemeanor convictions.

-- Pattern of Fish and Wildlife and/or natural resource violations.
+- Recent or pattern of Fish and Wildlife and/or natural resource violations.

-- Dishonorable discharge from the U.S. armed forces.
+- Dishonorable or bad conduct discharge from the U.S. armed forces.

-- Falsification of an application, personal history questionnaire, or any other forms during hiring process.
+- Falsification of an application, personal history questionnaire, forms or any other part of the hiring process.

-- Previous revocation or denial of any CJTC/POST certified status, or suspension of current CJTC/POST certified status.
+- Revocation or denial of any Criminal Justice Training Commission (CJTC)/Peace Officers Standards and Training (POST) certified status, or suspension of current CJTC/POST certified status.

-- Any termination, or resignation in lieu of termination, from a law enforcement agency.
+- Any termination, or resignation in lieu of termination, from a law enforcement agency, or other form of employment.

 - Civil litigation while employed in a criminal justice capacity.